About Experiments

 - The details of the experiment: the pipeline and the evaluation set used.

 - Metrics for pipeline components.
 You can see both metrics for integrated and isolated evaluation.
-For more information about metrics, see Experiment Metrics.
+For more information about metrics, see Evaluation Metrics.

 - The pipeline parameters and configuration used for this experiment.
 It may be different from the actual pipeline as you can update your pipeline just for an experiment run, without modifying the actual pipeline.

 You can't edit your pipeline in this view. - Detailed predictions.
 Here you can see how your pipeline did and what answers it returned (predicted answer) compared to the expected answers.
-For each predicted answer, deepset Cloud displays the exact match, F1 score, and rank.
 The predictions are shown for each node separately.

 You can export these data into a CSV file.
 Open the node whose predictions you want to export and click Download CSV.

-If you're unhappy with your pipeline performance during the experiment, check how to tweak your pipeline for better results.
+If you're unhappy with your pipeline performance during the experiment, check Optimizing Your Pipeline for better results.

 - Demo your pipeline to others.
 Invite people to your organization, let them test your search, and collect their feedback.
 Everyone listed on the Organization page can run a search with your pipelines.
 Have a look at Guidelines for Onboarding Your Users to ensure you set the right expectations for your pipeline performance.